dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Every man's work, whether it be literature, or music or pictures or architecture or anything else, is always a portrait of himself.
+  Complexity is your enemy.
+Any fool can make something complicated.
+It is hard to make something simple.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1062 days)
+## 🌟 Experiences (1063 days)

 ### 🧮 Programming languages